IRS Streamlined Installment Agreement

 - Choose a payment date.
 It must be between the 1st and the 28th, but pick a day that works with your budget.
 Paying late can terminate the agreement.

 - Select your payment method.
 Under new IRS criteria, debt amounts between $50,000 to $100,000 require a direct debit or a payroll deduction and generally carry a tax lien.
 Debt amounts between $25,000 and $50,000 do not require the former payment methods, but without one selected, the IRS may place a tax lien.
 Debt amounts under $25,000 do not carry a tax lien no matter the payment method.

 - If you want the IRS to withdraw the payments directly from your paycheck, use Form 2159 (Payroll Deduction Agreement).
 You pay the setup fee along with your first payment.

 - If you run into issues or prefer a better outcome, contact a licensed tax professional to help you with the forms and the process.
-This is usually recommended as any mistakes lead to more interest and penalties.
+Remember, mistakes can lead to more interest and penalties.

 - Generally, the IRS provides a decision within 30 days.
-To be on the safe side, just make the payments until you get a response.
+To be on the safe side, make the payments until you get a response.
 Also, feel free to contact the IRS directly.
-Calling the IRS can speed up the setup process, but unfortunately sometimes hold times are long.
+Calling the IRS can speed up the setup process, but unfortunately, sometimes, hold times are long.

-Most importantly, if you do not qualify for a streamlined installment agreement, you may qualify for a verified financial installment agreement or an installment agreement that requires you disclose your financial information to the IRS.
+Most importantly, if you do not qualify for a streamlined installment agreement, you may be eligible for a verified financial installment agreement or an installment agreement that requires you to disclose your financial information to the IRS.